comp413-2017/RDFS/README.md

 in the test/ directory.
 A beginner's guide to using Google Test is located [here](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md)

+Namenode:
-To create an example interaction with the RPC server, run the namenode executable from build/rice-namenode.
+Run the namenode executable from build/rice-namenode.
-Then run something like `hdfs dfs -fs hdfs://localhost:port/ -mkdir foo` where port is the port used by the namenode (it will print the port used).
+Then run something like "hdfs dfs -fs hdfs://localhost:port/ -mkdir foo" where port is the port used by the namenode (it will print the port used)

+Datanode:
+Run the datanode executable from build/rice-datanode.
+Then run something like "hdfs dfsadmin -shutdownDatanode hdfs://localhost:port/" where port is the port used by the datanode (it will print the port used)